 Students may choose to pursue a non-credit internship, separate from our formal Academic Internship Program.
 This process is student-directed, and students may contact their CAC Internship Specialist for additional support and assistance developing their search strategy.
-Should students wish to satisfy the FFC experiential learning requirement this way, they will first need to complete the Special Activity Experiential Tag Application, as well as identify a Faculty Project Supervisor.
+Should students wish to satisfy the Experiential Learning requirement with a non-credit internship, they will first need to complete the FFC-EL Non-Credit Application Form, located in the FFC-EL Non-Credit Application Guide, as well as identify a Faculty Project Supervisor.
 More information may be found on the Forester Fundamental Curriculum webpage.

 Academic Internships are available to students of junior and senior standing who wish to pursue an internship linked to their major or minor (note: International students on an F-1 or J-1 Visa must complete their internship in their major only).

-Internships are supervised by an Internship Specialist or Faculty Internship Supervisor who helps facilitate learning and self-reflection.
+Internships are supervised by an Internship Specialist who helps facilitate learning and self-reflection.